navapbc/labs-gen-ai-experiments/06-service-recommender/README.md

 ### Running outside of Docker containers

+The frontend and backend can be run outside of Docker containers if desired.

 Install Python and `uv`.

-Note the `requirements.txt` file is only for building Docker images.
+Note the `requirements.txt` files are only for building Docker images.
 It is created by running `uv pip compile pyproject.toml -o requirements.txt` using dependencies declared in `pyproject.toml`.

 Tip: During development, open the `frontend` and `backend` subfolders as different VSCode projects.
 For each project, have VSCode use the Python interpreter in the respective `.venv` subfolder.